SapitoSucio/froggo-guides/docs/script_commands.md

 If parameter "`HUNTING`" is supplied:

 	-1 = Quest not started (not in quest log)
-	0  = you haven't killed all of the target monsters and the time limit has not been reached.
+	0  = you haven`t killed all of the target monsters and the time limit has not been reached.
-	1  = you haven't killed all of the target monsters but the time limit has been reached.
+	1  = you haven`t killed all of the target monsters but the time limit has been reached.
-	2  = you've killed all of the target monsters
+	2  = you`ve killed all of the target monsters

 ---------------------------------------